tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_learning_code.md

 Neiman is a former engineer and says that during his career, he has probably worked with 20-25 different programming languages.
 Being able to learn a new language quickly and get up to speed is a key characteristic of his tech comm consulting success, he says.

-But in this celebration of technical knowledge, companies make a mistake and assume that these programmers-turned-technical writers can easily handle writing tasks, because c'mon, everyone can write, right?
+But in this celebration of technical knowledge, companies make a mistake and assume that these programmers-turned-technical writers can easily handle writing tasks, because c'mon, [everyone can write](https://idratherbewriting.com/2018/08/09/writing-no-longer-a-skill/), right?
 However, without a stronger writing background, these programmers who are now writing might be a lot less proficient in areas where it really matters.

 For example, recently I was working with an engineering team on a new voice feature for our product.
 The engineering team was partly based in India and other places, and they frequently met (during India business hours) to shape a document about the new voice feature.
-This document (and the feature) were in constant flux, so the team kept iterating on the content over the course of about two weeks after meetings with stakeholders, solutions architects, and other reviewers.
+This documentation and the feature were in constant flux, so the team kept iterating on the content over the course of about two weeks after meetings with stakeholders, solutions architects, and other reviewers.
 After each review, the team sent me the document to edit and publish in the review process.

 I wasn't directly embedded with the team, nor was I a dedicated resource for the team.
 In this role, I simply acted as editor and publisher.
 But I had to turn around the gibberish they wrote at a rapid rate, usually in 1-2 hours.
 As this project was one of many I was juggling, I had to quickly restructure and rewrite the content (sometimes touching every sentence) to make it read like a native speaker had written it rather than engineers in India.
 During this same time, I was working on rewriting our team website and other writing projects.